YangPiCui/ErgonomicVerticalKeyboard/EVK_v1.31/README.md

 # 3. Electronics, Firmware and Software
 The wiring is almost identical to that of the EVK_v1.3.
-Simply Modify EVK_v1.3's keymap on the QMK Configurator and generate the .hex file.
+Modify EVK_v1.3's default keymap on the QMK Configurator and generate the .hex file.
-Updated .hex file is also included.
+Updated .hex file is included.